gaps-closure/emu/design-notes.md

 # XXX: need to setup network
 # XXX: need to sertup serial console

+# XXX: debootstrap used raw disk, convert to qcow2
+# mXXX: make golden image read only
+# XXX: take a snapshot and boot from that

+# Script all the steps above using expect and sed
 ```

 Plumbing the QEMU node to the CORE node is done as follows (needs to be scripted):